feincms/feincms3-cookiecontrol/README.md

 - Override CSS variables in a `.f3cc { ... }` block.
 (You probably cannot use
   `:root` for this because your CSS may get overwritten by feincms3-cookiecontrol's CSS.)
+- Run `./manage.py loaddata f3cc-categories --ignorenonexistent` to create
+  an essential and an analytics cookie category, if this suits you.